alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in Class Lang is 82 million if C# style interface is added to it.

+Info tech cross worth in Class Lang is 1 million 870 thousand if C# style all generic, reflection invoke, struct and interface is added to it.

 Info tech cross worth in Class Lang is 1 trillion 792 billion 614 million if execute certain info except operate tier info is missing in abstract.